How to install Syncthing on a VPS - Step-by-step guide

 The first step is to obtain a VPS from your favorite hosting provider: Hostinger, Scaleway, OVH, Contabo, Netcup, Hetzner...

 I have a slight preference for Netcup and Hetzner.
 In the following tutorial, we'll use a VPS from Netcup.
-Once your account is activated and your VPS purchased, you'll receive a root password and an IP address.

 Open your favorite terminal: bash, Windows terminal, or whatever you prefer.